 - Don Quijote is a 24 hour grocery store that has almost everything.
 I think mostly locals go here and it’s HUGE!
 They have a strong Japanese influence on their stock which is cool.

-- The best boogie boarding waves are on Waikiki Beach near the zoo/pier.
+- The best boogie boarding waves for beginners are on Waikiki Beach near the zoo/pier.
 You will know it when you see it, because there are tons of boogie boarders!
 I caught a few good waves last time, it was sooo much fun.
 It would have been easier with fins, and make sure you get a quality board!
-There are rentals on the beach, and previous times I visited Oahu there was always a rental right at this spot, but for some reason they weren’t there this time 🙁
+A great place to pick up a bodyboard (only $10) is Moku board rentals!
+It’s only a 10 min walk to the pier, but 5 min drive to the closest parking at the zoo 🙂

 - Fumi’s Kahuku Shrimp Truck is the main competitor of Giovannni’s Shrimp Truck and Fumi shrimp is so amazing, I don’t even need to try Giovanni’s!
 I heard they are over-hyped anyways.
 I recommend the Spicy Garlic Shrimp plate and the corn on the cob.

-- Hyatt Place Waikiki Beach is another hotel we stayed at a few years ago and I really liked it!
+- Hyatt Centric Waikiki Beach is another hotel we stayed at a few years ago and I really liked it!
 The location was very different for me, and I loved how it was right in the middle of Waikiki!
-The rooms were nice and roomy and they had a nice pool area.
+The rooms were nice and roomy and they had a beautiful pool area.

 - Musubi Cafe Iyasume (Ena Rd and another one on Kuhio Ave) or Musubi & Bento Iyasume (Seaside Ave.) – If you like spam musubi, (ok spam is terrible for you but I’ll eat it once a year!) this is where you need to try it.
 Especially when paired with tamago – sweet egg, it is amazing!!
 This is a great place to stop at for a quick bite to grab and go.